 The 2nd year started with our 1 Year Anniversary events.
 Hosted by funnylady; a month long celebration of our 1 year anniversary went off pretty smoothly.
 Lots of hosted events and prizes were given out.
 I did the Year in Review on the history of the Guild in the newsletter.
 You can now find the complete history on the website.
 All on the surface seemed to be going good but I could feel a bit of staleness taking hold.
 Here we were celebrating 1 Year as a successful guild in ESO; a feat not many original guilds can claim.
 But where do we go from here?
 How do we get the guild renewed and moving forward again?
 If something doesn’t happen were going to spiral to collapse.

+As we started to talk on what to do next; FilteredRiddle unfortunately had to step down from3IN due to health reasons.
+This slowed us even more as we decided on who would replace him.
+Knalei was chosen to take over as Lord Commander.
+3IN.
 With an all new High Council in place; it was time to start looking to the next phase.
 But to get there required something that was always lackluster; speed.
 The guilds’ governing body, the Elder Council, liked to move at the speed of slow.
 Now I’m sure to ruffle a few feathers with that comment.
 In fact I’m sure a few would say, “at least we showed up Randall.”
 And I’ll take that, I deserve that.
 I have my faults and I’m always working on them.
 But the EC has responsibilities that at the time were not being met.
 The same could be said about the Ambassadors as well.
 So some restructuring happened.
 Punisher took the rules that were in place by Blly; revised and enforced them.
 Along the way a few EC and Ambassadors retired and familiar members took their place.

 However; even that process took time.
 I did not like the fact that everything was moving so slowly that I unfortunately jumped the gun.
 I made the mistake of expediting a couple of EC member’s retirement without fully consulting everyone.
 Then and now I regret the way I handled it.
 The couple I am speaking of understood the decision and held no hard feelings.
 But I do apologize and learned that some things can’t be rushed.
 And so the slow crawl of moving forward continued.
 Once new personnel were in place; the process of where to go from there began.
 Of course that’s easier said than done.